KaliedaRik/Scrawl-canvas/README.txt

 Scrawl.js is  JavaScript library which adds an API for handling and manipulating HTML5 <canvas> elements in the DOM.

+the library is modular - only load the JavaScript that is needed, nothing more.
+Scrawl core is 60kb, much less when gzipped.
+Modules can be loaded asynchronously, saving load time.

-It uses the ’2d’ context with each canvas element.
+Scrawl uses the ’2d’ context with each canvas element.

-On starting, Scrawl.js investigates the HTML DOM and automatically creates controller and wrapper objects for each <canvas> element it finds.
+On initialization, Scrawl investigates the HTML DOM and automatically creates controller and wrapper objects for each <canvas> element it finds.

 It can also generate visible canvas elements programatically, and add them to the DOM.